-J.v.G. technology presents new special coating for solar desert modules HPTP process (high power temperature process).
-The Solar Technology company J.v.G. technology presents a further innovation: The high power and especially mad for sand storm temperature process “Desert Module,” unique worldwide, will now become even more resistant through a highly resistant special coating.
-Even extremely strong sand storms will be unable to counter the Desert Module.
-Not only the glass surfaces are coated, but also the aluminium frame and the connection boxes.
+J.v.G. technology presents its new special coating for solar desert modules HPTP process (high power temperature process).
+The solar technology company J.v.G. technology offers even more innovation: the high powered “Desert Module” is tailor-made for sandstorm temperature processes.
+Unique worldwide, the Desert Module will now be even more resistant because of a highly resistant special coating.
+Even extremely strong sandstorms will fail to impact the Desert Module.
+Not only the glass surfaces are coated, but also the aluminium frame and connection boxes.

-Solar Module Machineries and Desert Modules
+Solar Module Machines and Desert Modules

-Thus, the “Desert Modules” of the Bavarian solar specialist are even suitable for extremely hot, stormy regions, which had not been considered for obtaining solar energy until now.
-The new coating has successfully passed intensive tests in the company’s own research department and external strongest automotive tests.
+The Desert Modules of our Bavarian solar specialist company are suitable even for extremely hot, stormy regions, which were not considered for producing solar energy until now.
+The new coating has successfully passed intensive tests in the company’s own research department and external automotive tests.
 The first user in practice is Jurawatt GmbH.
-They have already assumed production of the module, suitable for the desert.
+They have already assumed production of the module.

-Nature as a model: J.v.G. technology promotes bionics for photovoltaic systems
+Nature as a Model: J.v.G. technology Promotes Bionics for Photovoltaic Systems